gmnr/gmnr.github.io/content/reading/giulio-cesare.md

 ---

-This humanizing depiction in some way helped attune some of the godly aura of the ancient statesman and has somewhat helped me from imagining him as something different than an ambitious and cunning man that _almost_ made it.
+This humanizing depiction in some way helped stunt some of the godly aura of the ancient statesman and has somewhat helped me from imagining him as something different than an ambitious and cunning man that _almost_ made it.

 The awe and fascination however, are here to stay.